-Students complete at least 180 hours of hands-on fieldwork training either as an individual through an internship or research leading to a thesis, or as part of a group working on a capstone, depending on the concentration they have chosen.
+An Applied Practice Experience serves as the culminating experience for all Master of Public Health students in all of our concentrations.
+Students complete at least 180 hours of hands-on fieldwork training either as an individual through an internship or research leading to a thesis.

 Expectations & Guidelines for Organizations and Preceptors

-The agency preceptor is the on-site professional responsible for the daily supervision of students during the applied practice experience.
-We ask preceptors to evaluate the student's progress at various times during the applied practice experience through forms provided by the GPH administration as well as periodic meetings with the student to provide direct feedback.
+The agency preceptor is the on-site professional responsible for the daily supervision of students during the Applied Practice Experience.
+We ask preceptors to evaluate the student's progress at various times during the Applied Practice Experience through forms provided by the GPH Office of Public Health Practice, as well as periodic meetings with the student to provide direct feedback.

 Please read the Expectations and Guidelines for Preceptors to gain a better understanding of the roles and responsibilities of a preceptor.

-For more information, please contact our GPH Office of Applied Practice and Experiential Learning at firstname.lastname@example.org.
+For more information, please contact our GPH Office of Public Health Practice at email@example.com.